-Our method extends CLIP \citep{radford2021learning} by engineering a new loss function to incorporate the concepts of paraphrasing and negation.
-The objective is to enrich and evaluate the joint embedding space with such concepts.
-We expect that this new representation of negation, contrasting negation with an original caption but also with other ways of stating that original caption (paraphrasing), will produce a more robust semantic alignment between text and image.
-By \textit{robust} we mean a representation capable of distinguishing small changes in text that may invert its meaning, and considerable changes in text that will nevertheless maintain the original meaning.
-This will be evaluated on downstream image classification tasks in comparison with the closest related work investigating CLIP with negation \citep{singh2024learn} and with paraphrasing \citep{kim2024finetuning}.
-As mentioned, to the best of our knowledge, no other work has investigated the combination of the two.
+We extend CLIP by proposing a new contrastive loss function that allows incorporating the learning of the concepts of paraphrasing and negation together into CLIP.
+This new representation, contrasting negation with the original captions but incorporating other ways of stating that original caption (paraphrasing), is expected to produce a more robust semantic alignment between text and image.
+By \textit{robust} we mean a representation capable of distinguishing small changes in text that may invert its meaning, as well as considerable changes in text that nevertheless maintain the original meaning, as measured on downstream tasks by the difference (the mean-accuracy delta) between standard accuracy and so-called negated accuracy, as defined below.